GustafEnebog/sheldon/README.md

 ![amiresponsive-screenshot.png](documentation/amiresponsive-screenshot.png)

-View the live site [here](https://magical-places-london-7d2df0d61638.herokuapp.com/).
+View the live site [here](https://sheldon-textbook-3b3e2a751d30.herokuapp.com/).

 <span style="color:orange;font-weight:700;font-size:22px">
 INTRODUCTION
 </span>

-**Sheldon** is a Learning Managment System (LMS) app for Educational Institutions/Course Provider to place their content and students to access and learn from this content.
+**Sheldon** is a Learning Managment System (LMS) app for Educational Institutions.
+Where a teachers can place course content in a pre-made course template that the students can access.

-Special attention has been given to the UX of the app given special care to give the student a good overview and easy navigation of the course content to make the student not feeling lost in all the course content!
+Special attention has been given to the UX of the app given special care to give the student a good overview and easy navigation of the course content so that the student can keep situtional awareness through out the course and not feel overwhelmed or lost!

 <span style="color:#1591ea;font-weight:700;font-size:20px">
 Project Goals